On the properties of X-ray corona in Seyfert 1 galaxies: Correlation analysis

-In the third case, we handled the asymmetric errors corresponding to the constrained $\rm{E_{cut}}$ in a similar manner as discussed in the second case.
+In the fourth case, we handled the asymmetric errors corresponding to the constrained $\rm{E_{cut}}$ similarly as discussed in the third case.
 However, here, the upper bound $\rm{E_{cut}^{MAX}}$ was set to 500 keV for cases where only lower limits were available.
 It was necessary to consider $\rm{E_{cut}^{MAX}}$ = 1000 keV in three sources for which the lower limit of $\rm{E_{cut}}$ exceeded 450 keV.
-The median of each run was calculated, and the mean of this distribution was determined.

-In both cases, the linear relation was fitted (using equation \ref{equ22}) between $\rm{E_{cut}}$ and other parameters for each run, resulting in distributions of the slope (a), the intercept (b), the Spearman's rank correlation coefficient ($\rho$), and the probability of no correlation ($p$).
+The median and standard deviation of each run were calculated, and the mean of their distributions was determined.
+In both cases, the linear relation was fitted (using Equation \ref{equ22}) between $\rm{E_{cut}}$ and other parameters for each run, resulting in distributions of the slope (a), the intercept (b), the Spearman's rank correlation coefficient ($\rho$), and the probability of no correlation ($p$).
 The median values from these distributions were used to represent the best-fit values of the correlation.
 All values and errors for the unweighted and simulated correlations are presented in Table \ref{table-4}.

 We followed a similar approach for the other parameters also ($\Gamma$, $R$, and $\rm{kT_{e}}$), simulating $10^{5}$ points between the minimum and maximum bounds for the correlation analysis.
 In the case of the reflection fraction ($R$) and the coronal temperature ($\rm{kT_{e}}$), respective upper and lower limits were obtained.
-During the correlation analysis, the lower bound of $R$ was set at 0.01, and the upper bound of $\rm{kT_{e}}$ was 150 keV.
+During the correlation analysis, the lower bound of $R$ was set at 0.01, and the upper bound of $\rm{kT_{e}}$ was set at 150 keV.